bjornhjelle/biocaching-api-doc/README.md

     -X GET "http://api.biocaching.com:82/api/taxonomies"

 Also see the example programs provided.
+All requests must use Content-Type application/json and must accept a response in the same content type.

 ##Taxonomies
 The Taxonomies service gives a list of the taxonomies in the Species database.